-On 19 March 2021 Falcon provided details of the 2021 work programme.
-The 2021 work programme is expected to include the following:
+On 19 March 2021 Falcon provided details of the 2021 work programme and was expected to include the following:

-- Resumption of clean-up operations of Kyalla 117 and commence an EPT - Drilling of the Velkerri 76 S2-1 vertical well ("Velkerri 76"), targeting the Velkerri play along the southeastern flank of the Beetaloo Sub-basin, which is predicted to be in a liquids rich gas window. - A production test at Amungee NW 1H.
+- Resumption of clean-up operations of Kyalla 117 and commence an EPT - Drilling of the Velkerri 76 S2-1 vertical well ("Velkerri 76"), targeting the Velkerri play along the south-eastern flank of the Beetaloo Sub-basin, which is predicted to be in a liquids rich gas window. - A production test at Amungee NW 1H.